-- Whether you made a deliberate effort to avoid learning about the item in order to be shielded from liability. - Whether you and your spouse jointly owned the property that resulted in the erroneous item.
+- Whether you made a deliberate effort to avoid learning about the item in order to be shielded from liability. - Whether you and your spouse (or former spouse) jointly owned the property that resulted in the erroneous item.

 Domestic abuse exception.
 Even if you had actual knowledge, you may still qualify for relief if you establish that: